Coined Cuisine

 Instructions

-• Cover the bowl with a lid or cling wrap, and chill in the refrigerator for at least 20 minutes.
+• Cover the bowl with a lid and chill in the refrigerator for at least 20 minutes.

 • Using a mini ice cream scoop or a small spoon, scoop out portions of the ground turkey mixture.